ytc8717/Django_Projects/To Do List App/README.md

-# To Do List App (HTML, CSS, SQLite, Python, Django)
+# To-Do List App (HTML, CSS, SQLite, Python, Django)
 - Developed a web application that allows the user to track the to-do list items
 - Implemented CRUD operations to manipulate the application data from the database
 - Implemented user registration, login, and search functionalities